sanjchip/nosql-challenge/README.md

         Find and display one document in the establishments collection using find_one and display with pprint.
             In file

-5.Assign the establishments collection to a variable to prepare the collection for use.
+5. Assign the establishments collection to a variable to prepare the collection for use.

         establishments = db['establishments']